-ATTENDANCE PROCEDURES
+ATTENDANCE POLICY

-Recorded tardy A student will be marked tardy if entering building after 7:50 AM.
+Recorded tardy: A student will be marked tardy if entering school after 7:50AM.

-Recorded absence (Full day) A student shall be recorded absent if out for a full day.
+Recorded absence (Full day): A student shall be recorded absent if out for a full day.

-Recorded absence (Half day A.M.)
-A student shall be recorded absent in the A.M. if they arrive after 11:00AM.
+Recorded absence (Half day A.M.): A student shall be recorded absent in the A.M. if they arrive after 11:00AM.

-Recorded absence (Half day P.M.)
-A student shall be recorded absent in the P.M. if leaving school prior to 11:00 AM.
+Recorded absence (Half day P.M.): A student shall be recorded absent in the P.M. if leaving school prior to 11:00AM.

-If your student has an appointment, please be sure to submit documentation so that we may excuse the absence medically.
 When picking up your child, please come to the office to sign out your child.